From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 How many cenotes are in Merida?

-If you count only the one within the city perimeter there are about 5.
+If you count only the ones within the city perimeter, there are about 5.

 What is the most beautiful cenote in Yucatan?